vyachegrinko/WikiLinks/README.md

     this wikipedia dump contains just shy of 15 million articles!

-2)  launch a spark cluster (see spark_cluster_initialization.md)
-    ------------put in a brief description of cluster here--------
+2)  preprocess xml data (see preprocess_xml.py for code).
+Preprocessing includes placing every article on its own line.
+This is necessary in order for Spark to run computations in parallel on the data set

-3)  load data into S3 bucket and onto spark cluster master node: follow the steps described in loading_data_to_aws.md
+3)  load data into S3 bucket and onto spark cluster master node (see moving_data_in_aws.md).

-4)  preprocess xml data (see preprocess_xml.py and ...... for code) log into master node: spark-1.6.1-bin-hadoop1/ec2/spark-ec2 -k Galvanize_Sean_ONeal -i ~/student_work/Sean/wikilinks/Galvanize_Sean_ONeal.pem -r us-east-1 login wiki_cluster

-    navigate to the /mnt directory (ths directory has 300+GB of disk space): cd /mnt

-    create new file (this will hold the processed xml data): touch one_line_articles.txt

-    open new ipython notebook session:
-    IPYTHON_OPTS="notebook --ip=0.0.0.0" /root/spark/bin/pyspark --packages HyukjinKwon:spark-xml:0.1.1-s_2.10 --executor-memory 5G --driver-memory 5G &

-    run the script in preprocess_xml.py.
-This script moves each wikipedia article and all of its xml lines into a single line.
-This is necessary for Spark to be able to parallelize the transformations to come.
+4)  launch a spark cluster (see spark_cluster_initialization.md).
+For this project, I used two AWS EC2 instances, both of type cr1.8xlarge, which have 240GB of RAM and are optimized for in-memory computations- ideal settings for dealing with large networks.

-    ***note*** there is also this really cool tool developed by databricks that allows you to read xml directly into a Spark SQL context, however I was unable to get it to work with pyspark...in any case, here are a few commands:
+    ***note*** there is a useful tool developed by databricks that allows you to read xml directly into a Spark SQL context, however it is not compatible with pyspark

-    open ipython notebook session with the spark-xml package included:
-    IPYTHON_OPTS="notebook --ip=0.0.0.0" /root/spark/bin/pyspark --packages HyukjinKwon:spark-xml:0.1.1-s_2.10 --executor-memory 5G --driver-memory 5G &

-    load xml into SQL context:
-    from pyspark.sql import SQLContext
-    sqlContext = SQLContext(sc)

-5)  and finally, we are in a position to leverage the power of Spark!!!
+5)  create wikilinks graph, find shortest path between any article and the chosen target article, and create page link recommendations (see spark_make_graph.py).

+6)  copy graph data to local machine and create graph plot in gephi (see create_gephi_file_from_graph.py)